magento/merchdocs/src/catalog/product-create-configurable.md

 - A configurable product allows the shopper to choose options from drop-down, multiple select, visual swatch and text swatch input types.
 Each option is a separate, simple product.

-- Stock Status of the configurable product is a manually controlled setting, that is different from the Stock Status of the Simple Product, where it is a direct representation of the product availability.
-In case of Configurable Product, the Stock Status is a part of multi-criteria stock status calculation.
-When child products will be sold out or come back in stock, it will not change the parent Configurable Product Stock Status automatically.
+- Stock Status for a Configurable Product is a manually controlled setting.
+This is different from the Stock Status of the Simple Product, where it is a direct representation of the product availability.
+In the case of a Configurable Product, the Stock Status is a part of a multi-criteria stock status calculation.
+When child products are sold out or come back in stock, it does not automatically change the Stock Status for the parent Configurable Product.

 - Configurable child products can be simple or virtual products **without custom options**.
 To make custom child products virtual, you must select _Тhis item has no weight_ in the _Weight_ setting for each of them.